-- pills, tablets or liquids to swallow these are used for all types of pain.
+pills, tablets or liquids to swallow - these are used for all types of pain.
 They typically take at least half an hour to work.
-You need to be able to eat, drink and not feel sick for these drugs to work. - injections these may be intravenous (through your cannula into a vein for a quicker effect) or intramuscular (into your leg or buttock muscle using a needle, taking about 20 minutes to work). - patient-controlled analgesia (PCA) this involves a machine with a push button which, when pressed by you, delivers a small dose of strong pain killer directly into your cannula or drip.
+You need to be able to eat, drink and not feel sick for these drugs to work.

+- injections these may be intravenous (through your cannula into a vein for a quicker effect) or intramuscular (into your leg or buttock muscle using a needle, taking about 20 minutes to work). - patient-controlled analgesia (PCA) this involves a machine with a push button which, when pressed by you, delivers a small dose of strong pain killer directly into your cannula or drip.
 It is programmed to ensure that you cannot give yourself an overdose.
 A PCA puts you in direct control of your own pain relief. - local anaesthetics and regional blocks including spinals and epidurals these types of anaesthesia can be very useful for relieving pain after surgery.
-More details can be found in our leaflets: - Epidural anaesthesia during and after surgery (rcoa.ac.uk/patientinfo/epidural-anaesthesia) - Your spinal anaesthetic (rcoa.ac.uk/patientinfo/your-spinal-anaesthetic) - Peripheral nerve blocks (rcoa.ac.uk/patientinfo/peripheral-nerve-blocks).
+More details can be found in our leaflets Epidural pain relief after surgery, Your spinal anaesthetic and Nerve blocks for surgery on the shoulder, arm or hand: - rcoa.ac.uk/patientinfo/leaflets-video-resources